MediaArea/MediaConch/DesignNarrative.md

 These three information concepts will inform distinct user interface and reporting design in order to process these concepts through differing strategies.
 For instance, reporting on the status of 100,000 of video frames within a video recording may be done more efficiently in a different interface as one designed to communicate the hierarchical structure of a file format.

-Additionally other formats currently being addressed by PreForma fit within these three conceptual categories; for instance, PDF and TIFF are formats (containers) and JPEG2000 is a video stream.
+Additionally other formats currently being addressed by PREFORMA fit within these three conceptual categories; for instance, PDF and TIFF are formats (containers) and JPEG2000 is a video stream.
 These three concepts affect the design of an overall application shell as conformance information for each category can have its own optimized user interface.

 ### Matroska